eroots/gams/readme.rst

 If you use this software in scientific publication, we would appreciate if you would cite the following:

-* Richard S. Smith, Eric A. Roots, Rajesh Vavavur; Transformation of magnetic data to the pole and vertical dip and a related apparent susceptibility transform: Exact and approximate approaches.
-Geophysics 2022;; 87 (2): G1–G14. doi: https://doi.org/10.1190/geo2020-0827.1
+* Richard S. Smith, Eric A. Roots, Rajesh Vavavur (2022).
+Transformation of magnetic data to the pole and vertical dip and a related apparent susceptibility transform: Exact and approximate approaches.
+Geophysics.
+87 (2).
+G1–G14. doi: https://doi.org/10.1190/geo2020-0827.1
-* Richard S. Smith, Eric A. Roots, Desmond Rainsford; Open-source software for two-dimensional Fourier processing of gridded magnetic data.
-The Leading Edge 2022;; 41 (7): 454–461. doi: https://doi.org/10.1190/tle41070454.1
+* Richard S. Smith, Eric A. Roots, Desmond Rainsford (2022).
+Open-source software for two-dimensional Fourier processing of gridded magnetic data.
+The Leading Edge.
+41 (7).
+454–461. doi: https://doi.org/10.1190/tle41070454.1

 Installation
 ====